Coriandrum sativum 'Santo'

 Commonly grown in herb gardens for its strong scented foliage; an essential herb for culinary use; bred for a longer harvest, this selection is fast growing and slow to bolt; dislikes hot summers and humidity

-Santo Cilantro is an annual herb that is commonly grown for its edible qualities.
+Santo Cilantro is an annual herb that is typically grown for its edible qualities.
 The fragrant ferny pinnately compound green leaves are usually harvested from late spring to late summer.
 The leaves have a savory taste.

 The leaves are most often used in the following ways: